denten-papers/xp-routledge/proposal.md

 continuation of a positivist and reductive mode of literary analysis.
 The field's explicit concern with instrumental reason consequently makes it susceptible to the expansionary logic of the marketplace.
 The second critique demonstrates that the field has long lacked subtlety when dealing with issues of gender, race, class, and ethnicity.
 Finally, the emphasis on high-performance computing and big-data analysis advances a distinctly Western, English-speaking vision of the digital realm.
-We must also acknowledge that the tools and methods of the digital humanities, used for analysis and interpretation, often develop in parallel with those used for censorship and surveillance.
+We must acknowledge that the tools and methods native to the digital humanities often develop in parallel with those used globally, to advance political goals like censorship and surveillance.

 ### Chapter 7: Ways Forward